Monastery of Fitero: History

 Since its foundation, the monastery of Fitero had been under jurisdiction of Castilla.
 However Fitero's location on the border with Navarra made it prone to be the center of border disputes.
 Throughout time, the monastery was enriched by kings from both Castilla and Navarra.
 However, in 1335 a war was fought to decide under whose jurisdiction the monastery would fall under.
-In 1336 Don Juan Martinez de Medrano 'El Mayor' participated in the arbitration of the conflict over the property of the monastery of Fitero maintained between Navarra and Castile.
+In 1336 Don Juan Martínez de Medrano 'El Mayor' participated in the arbitration of the conflict over the property of the monastery of Fitero maintained between Navarra and Castile.
 King Peter IV of Aragon supported Navarre and a new peace treaty with Castille was signed on 28 February 1336.The matter was not resolved until 1373 when it was concluded that the Monastery of Fitero had always belonged to Navarra.

 As a result of the war and other problems, monastic life saw a significant moral and spiritual decline that went well into the XVI century.
 Members of the community accused members of the monastery of breaking their celibate pact, taking part in briberies, being a part of hunting excursions, among others.
 However, with the turn of the XVII century there was a spiritual and educational revival as the Cisterician Order made changes that required two monks from each monastery to attend university.
 As a result, the monastery gained new life between the XVII and XVIII centuries.
 Arguably in its glory days, a number of writers emerged from the Monastery of Fitero.
 The last perpetual Abbot was fray Plácido de Corral y Guzman whom died in 1643.
 From 1644 until 1835 Abbots held the position for a four-year term.

 In 1809 the monks of the monastery were forced to abandon the monastery due to a government decree.
 They returned in 1814 only to be kicked out again in 1821.
 Finally in 1835, the monks were permanently removed from the monastery.